 Writs of practipe (imperative of the Latin practipio ("I order"), thus meaning "order [this]") are a widespread feature of the common law tradition, generally involving the instigation of some form of swift and peremptory action.
-It has come to the attention of The People that members of Congress may have participated in a grave violation of rights further protected under the 5th Amendment of the U.S. Constitution through grant violation in Fights in the protecty, and in doing so may have also violated other laws.
+It has come to the attention of The People that members of Congress may have participated in a grave violation of rights further protected under the 5th Amendment of the U.S. Constitution through an unconstitutional "taking" of property, and in doing so may have also violated other laws.
 Failure to correct this could be a breach of duty and a breach of Trust.
 Immediate action is required by you and your colleagues to remedy this matter and avoid legal and lawful action.